pasindumadusanka95/GAMUNU-Web-Based-Building-Construction-Services-Managing-System/README.md

 # GamunuBuildingConstruction

-this is a web based application implemented using MEAN stack This project was generated with Angular CLI version 7.3.2.
+This is a web based application implemented using MEAN stack. this system helps to manage Resources,Services,Orders,Workers and Projects of the Gamunu Construction.
+This project was generated with Angular CLI version 7.3.2.

 ### Development server